-The school has purchased a defibrillator as part of their first aid equipment and they have notified the local NHS ambulance service of its location.
+Richmond Methodist Primary School has purchased a defibrillator as part of their first aid equipment, and they have notified the local NHS ambulance service of its location.
 Staff members appointed as first aiders have been trained in the use of CPR.
-(Defibrillators - sudden cardiac arrest is when the heart stops beating and can happen to people at any age and without warning.
+Defibrillators - sudden cardiac arrest is when the heart stops beating and can happen to people at any age and without warning.
 When it does happen, quick action (in the form of early CPR and defibrillation) can help save lives.
 A defibrillator is a machine used to give an electric shock to restart a patient's heart when they are in cardiac arrest.
-Modern defibrillators are easy to use, inexpensive and safe.)
+Modern defibrillators are easy to use, inexpensive and safe.
+Defibrillators have the potential to save the lives of pupils, staff and visitors in schools, with latest research showing that accessing these devices within 3-5 minutes of a cardiac arrest increases the chance of survival by over 40%.

-The school always considers what reasonable adjustments they might make to enable children with medical needs to participate fully and safely on visits.
+Richmond Methodist Primary School always considers what reasonable adjustments they might make to enable children with medical needs to participate fully and safely on visits.
 They carry out a risk assessment so that planning arrangements take account of any steps needed to ensure that pupils with medical conditions are included.
 They consult with parents and pupils and advice from the relevant healthcare professional to ensure that their pupils can participate safely.

-Grade 2022 Compliant Suggestions to improve/resolve Maintain existing action and processes.
+Grade 2025 Compliant Suggestions to improve/resolve Maintain existing action and processes.

 10.3.6 Access to the Curriculum Best Practice Ensuring access to the curriculum is vital in providing equal opportunities to children and young people with SEND.
 Considerable progress has been made to improve the accessibility of the curriculum, covering both teaching and learning, as well as Early Years, trips and visits, after school activities and extended school activities in our schools.
 Schools and educational settings (including Early Years) are responsible for providing a broad and balanced curriculum for all pupils and play a key role in planning to increase access to the curriculum for all pupils.
 Therefore, schools are required to have in place an 'Accessibility Plan' that demonstrates what actions the school is taking to increase access to the curriculum, particularly for those pupils with SEND.

-Adjustments that would help children with disabilities have better access to the curriculum might include: changes to teaching and learning arrangements, classroom organisation and timetabling.
+Adjustments that would help children with disabilities have better access to the curriculum might include:

-- Technology suited to a child's needs can help them learn faster and more easily.
+- changes to teaching and learning arrangements, classroom organisation and timetabling. - Technology suited to a child's needs can help them learn faster and more easily.
 This can increase their access to the curriculum.
 Examples of technology that can help include: - touch-screen computers, joysticks and trackerballs, easy-to-use keyboards, interactive whiteboards, text-to-speech software, Brailletranslation software, software that connects words with pictures or symbols.